Marathon 2017 will take place on Saturday 25th November. See below for scores and reports from the 2016 event.

 Where is it?

-In 2012 we were based in Chrishall on the Cambs/Essex/Herts border.
-It's normally somewhere west or south of Cambridge, as we aim for somewhere a bit less flat than the fens - but always within comfortable distance of City.
-The 2011 event was based at Westley Waterless (Cambridgeshire) while in 2010 HQ was in Thaxted (Essex), in 2009 it was in Bourn (Cambridgeshire)and in 2008 Steeple Morden (Cambridgeshire).
+It's normally somewhere west or south of Cambridge, as we aim for somewhere a bit less flat than the fens - but always within comfortable reach of City.
+Past events have been in and around:

 When is it?